Final Gravity Pitching Guide

 After you’ve pitched us

-We’ll respond to acknowledge receipt of your pitch within one week, though a final answer on acceptance might take longer.
+We’ll respond to acknowledge receipt of your pitch within a week or two, though a final answer on acceptance might take longer.
 We’ll keep you updated.
 If for some reason you haven’t heard back from us at all within three weeks, feel free to follow up, though it probably means we’re trapped under a heavy object and can’t reach our laptops.
 Hopefully help arrives in time.

 To fit Final Gravity’s needs in relation to length and subject, there will likely be some discussion between the editors (us) and the writer (you) to fine tune the story idea.
 We’ll then offer you the payment we can budget for the piece.
 Upon mutual acceptance, we’ll send you a contributor’s agreement that outlines the scope and length of the story, the deadline, agreed-upon fee, and some general expectations on both sides.
 All standard stuff.
 Then you’ll write us an awesome story and file it by the deadline.
 There will be a collaborative editing process, and then we wait till release day for that issue!